-In this study, I sought to evaluate the performance of our proposed BiLSTM model in Kurdish text classification.
-To further validate the effectiveness of our proposed model, I compared it with the BERTbased model developed by in the previous study [18].
-The same dataset was and experimental setup as in our proposed model to ensure a fair comparison between the two models.
-The evaluation metric used was F1-score as shown in table 4.
+In this study, we sought to evaluate the performance of our proposed BiLSTM model in Kurdish text classification.
+To further validate the effectiveness of our proposed model, we compared it with the BERTbased model developed by Badawi (2023).
+We used the same dataset and experimental setup as in our proposed model to ensure a fair comparison between the two models.
+The evaluation metric used was F1score as shown in Table 4.
+Kurdish Medical

-Table 3: F1-scores of BiLSTM and Multilingual Bert.
-Dataset Multilingual Bert-Based Proposed BiLSTM Kurdish Medical Dataset 0.92 0.93
+Table 3: F1-SC ores of BILSIM and Multilingual Bert Dataset Multilingual Bert-Based Proposed BiLSTM

-The results showed that our proposed BiLSTM model outperformed the BERT-based model, with an F1 score of 93 compared to the BERT-based model's score of 92.
+Dataset The results showed that our proposed BiLSTM model outperformed the BERT-based model, with an F1 score of 93 compared to the BERT-based model's score of 92.
 This result indicates that our proposed BiLSTM model can effectively classify Kurdish text with high F1-score and outperforms the BERT-based model in this task.
 It is worth noting that while our proposed model achieved higher performance compared to the BERT-based model, there may still be room for improvement.
 Further experimentation and optimization may be necessary to achieve even higher performance in Kurdish text classification.
 Nevertheless, our proposed BiLSTM model has shown promise as an effective approach for this task.

-6. Conclusions
+6. CONCLUSIONS

 This paper proposes augmenting the input data and then using a deep learning model on the augmented data for Kurdish text classification.
-I augment by applying back translation.
-Essentially, I was able to support the initial idea and provide a solution to a lack of annotated corpora in the field of Kurdish text classification.
+We augment by applying back translation,.
+Essentially, we were able to support the initial idea and provide a solution to a lack of annotated corpora in the field of Kurdish text classification.
 As a result of the augmentation, the deep learning model can efficiently generalize to unseen and new words.
-In this study, I proposed a BiLSTM-based model for Kurdish news headline classification and compared its performance with Naive Bayes and SVM classifiers.
-I also conducted experiments using k-fold cross-validation on two datasets: KDC-4007 and KNDH.
+In this study, we proposed a BiLSTM-based model for Kurdish news headline classification and compared its performance with Naive Bayes and SVM classifiers.
+We also conducted experiments using k-fold cross-validation on two datasets: KDC-4007 and KNDH.
 The results showed that our proposed BiLSTM model outperformed the Naive Bayes and SVM classifiers on both datasets in terms of F1-score.
 Specifically, the BiLSTM model attained an average F1-score of 93.5% on KDC-4007 and 88.7% on KNDH, while Naive Bayes obtained an average F1-score of 91.6% and 85.6%, and SVM achieved an average F1-score of 92.5% and 86.5%, respectively.
-I also conducted experiments to test the robustness of our BiLSTM model using k-fold cross-validation.
+We also conducted experiments to test the robustness of our BiLSTM model using k-fold crossvalidation.
 The results showed that the model consistently performed well across different folds on both datasets, with an average F1-score of 93.5% on KDC-4007 and 88.7% on KNDH.
 Overall, our proposed BiLSTM model demonstrates its effectiveness in classifying Kurdish news headlines, outperforming existing classifiers such as Naive Bayes and SVM.
-For future studies, I suggest the implementation of other argumentation techniques such as random insertion, random swap, and random deletion as this has been proven to be effective in other languages such as English and French.
+For future studies, we suggest the implementation of other argumentation techniques such as random insertion, random swap, and random deletion as this has been proven to be effective in other languages such as English and French.
 This study has important implications for the development of automated tools for analyzing Kurdish text data, and could potentially contribute to improving information management and decision-making processes in various domains.